eigerco/solana-spec/gossip-protocol-spec.md

 * ping
 * pong

-Each message contains data specific to its type: values that nodes share between them, filters, pruned nodes, etc. Nodes keep their data in _Cluster Replicated Data Store_ (`crds`) which is synchronized between them via pull requests, push messages and pull responses.
+Each message contains data specific to its type: values that nodes share between them, filters, pruned nodes, etc. Nodes keep their data in [_Cluster Replicated Data Store_ (`crds`)](/implementation-details.md#cluster-replicated-data-store) which is synchronized between them via pull requests, push messages and pull responses.

-### Message format
+## Message format

 Each message is sent in a binary form with a maximum size of 1232 bytes (1280 is a minimum `IPv6 TPU`, 40 bytes is the size of `IPv6` header and 8 bytes is the size of the fragment header).
-Apart from the data byte array packet contains additional metadata:
+Apart from the actual data, packet contains additional metadata:

  * size - size of the packet
  * addr - address of the origin